 Credits: This episode’s music is Nothing’s Gonna Bring Me Down by David Baerwald, used with permission of the artist.
-The conversation with Ms. Koja was recorded at the Saratoga Hilton on a pair of Blue enCORE 200 microphones feeding into a Zoom H5 digital recorder (except for when I screwed up the recording and used my Zoom H2n backup).
-The session with Mr. Clute was done on my enCORE 200 & Zoom H5.
-I recorded the intro and outro on a Blue Yeti USB Microphone.
+The conversation was recorded at Ann’s home on a pair of Blue enCORE 200 Microphones feeding into a Zoom H5 digital recorder.
+I recorded the intro and outro on a Blue enCORE 200 Microphone feeding into a Mackie Onyx Blackjack 2×2 USB Recording Interface.
 Processing was done in Audacity and Logic Pro.
-Photos of Ms. Koja and Mr. Clute by me.
+Photo of Ann by me.

 “If virtue can be taught, it’s only by learning to ask the types of questions that make you a thoughtful person.”

 My two-year term at St. John’s College’s Graduate Institute was the most important part of my life.
 During my recent trip back to Annapolis, I sat down with outgoing president Christopher Nelson to talk about lessons learned during his 26-year tenure, the books that guided him to the college, the ones he returns to, and the ones that gave him the most trouble as an undergrad, what he’ll miss and what he hopes to do next, his key advice for his successor, and more!
 Give it a listen!

 “Running an institution and reading a budget were second nature to me. . . .
 Being able to participate in the life of the college so I could make good and deep judgements about what’s important around here; that was going to come from spending time in the classroom and with the faculty.”